 People in the community have reported getting a range of credit limits, but you should take these with a grain of salt because Chase Slate credit limits are based on an individual’s credit history and income, among other things.

-Here’s what some people say about the Chase Slate credit limit:
+What some people have said about the Chase Slate credit limit:

 - @mefordogs: “I have had a Chase SLATE card for several years now.
 They gave me a $1,200 limit.
 They've never raised (nor lowered!) my limit.”